Signing On For The Devil - The Rise of Steel City Rock - 10th anniversary collector's edition

-This collector's edition of 'Signing On For The Devil - The Rise Of Steel City Rock' comes with exclusive cover.
-It is personally signed by the author and individually numbered.
-Only 100 copies will ever be issued.
+This collector's edition of 'Signing On For The Devil - The Rise Of Steel City Rock' comes with an exclusive cover and is personally signed by the author.
+Only 100 copies will ever be issued - last few copies left!

 * Fully updated